Calming the Anxious Brain

 Financial: Dr. Catherine Pittman maintains a private practice and has an employment relationship with Saint Mary's College.
-She is an author with New Harbinger, Foliadeux Press, and PESI Publishing and receives royalties.
-She receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.
+She receives royalties as a published author.
+Dr. Pittman receives a speaking honorarium, recording, and book royalties from Psychotherapy Networker and PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Non-financial: Dr. Catherine Pittman is a member of the Anxiety and Depression Association of America.